danielaparker/acons/README.md

 ```
 #### Iterate over column major array and views

+The member function `begin()` returns an iterator to the first element in the
-Column major (Fortran-style) arrays and views are traversed in memory order by columns.
+array or view.
+Column major (FORTRAN-style) arrays are traversed in memory order by columns.
+The member function `end()` returns an iterator positioned at one past the last
+element in the array or view.

 ```c++
 #include <iostream>